open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

 Alternately, copy `./.chloggen/TEMPLATE.yaml`, or just create your file from scratch.

-## Platform Agnostic Code
+## Portable Code

-In order to ensure compatibility with different operating systems, code should be platform-agnostic.
-Below are some guidelines to follow when writing platform-agnostic code:
+In order to ensure compatibility with different operating systems, code should be portable.
+Below are some guidelines to follow when writing portable code:

-* Avoid using platform-specific libraries, features etc. Please opt for cross-platform solutions.
+* Avoid using platform-specific libraries, features etc. Please opt for portable multi-platform solutions.

-* Avoid hard-coding platform specific values.
-Use environment variables or configuration files for storing platform specific values.
+* Avoid hard-coding platform-specific values.
+Use environment variables or configuration files for storing platform-specific values.

+    For example, avoid using hard-coded file path
+    ```
+    filePath := "C:/Users/Bob/Documents/sampleData.csv"
+    ```

+    Instead environment variable or configuration file can be used.
+    ```
+    filePath := os.Getenv("DATA_FILE_PATH")
+    ```
+    or
+    ```
+    filePath := Configuration.Get("data_file_path")
+    ```

 * Be mindful of
   - Standard file systems and file paths such as forward slashes (/) instead of backward slashes (\) in Windows.
+Refer to [path/filepath package](https://pkg.go.dev/path/filepath) when working with filepaths.
   - Consistent line ending formats such as Unix (LF) or Windows (CRLF).

 * Test your implementation thoroughly on different platforms and fix any issues.